A Trusted Friend in a Complicated World

 BIGANDT.COM/shutterstock

+These toy spaniels are known for their cheerful natures and gentle dispositions (those adorable round eyes say it all), which makes them less likely to bite and also great with kids.
 “Cavalier King Charles Spaniels thrive when they’re part of a family,” says DiNardo.
-These toy spaniels are also known for their cheerful nature and gentle disposition (those adorable, round eyes say it all), which makes them less likely to bite and also great with kids.
 Another bonus: They’re very flexible in terms of what they want to do and tend to match their owners’ activity levels.
-So, if you’re more energetic, your Cav will be happy to be out and about.
+So if you’re more energetic, your Cav will be happy to be out and about.
 Couch potato?
-After her daily walk, your pooch will be more than content to cuddle up beside you.
-Fun fact: these pups are also some of the best dogs for seniors to own.
+After its daily walk, your pooch will be more than content to cuddle up beside you.

 newfoundland terre neuve